 They don’t have the organs to harm, even to think of killing another snail.

-Only assassin snails have such organ, and they use it to kill any type of snail they meet, including mystery snail, although big, but vulnerable to assassin snails.
+Only assassin snails have such organs, and they use them to kill any type of snail they meet, including mystery snails, although big, but vulnerable to assassin snails.

 How do Mystery Snails Fight?